danroth-nyt/star-dashborg/README.md

 ### 👥 Character & Party Management
 - **Character Creation** - Full character generator with class selection (Smuggler, Tech, Fighter, Psi, Bot)
 - **Character Sheets** - Slide-out drawer with stats, HP tracking, equipment, and destiny points
+- **Personal Journal** - Cloud-synced personal notes for each character to track goals, relationships, and discoveries
 - **Party Panel** - Real-time view of all characters in the session with synchronized HP and stats
 - **Quick Stat Rolls** - Click any stat to roll d20 + modifier with crit/fumble detection
 - **Authentication System** - Secure user accounts with admin approval workflow